 Public authorities should note that the information on this page is only applicable when the aid being provided is within the scope of Article 10 of the Windsor Framework.
-If you are providing support to service sector companies please refer to the information on the Minimal Financial Assistance webpage.
+If you are providing support to service sector companies, please discuss with DfE Subsidy Control Advice Unit.

 Using the de minimis regulation